 Leave weekends for real life

 No, you do not need to go on social media at weekends.
-You really don't.
+You don't.
 Do you want your life to be an endless scroll?
 Of course not.
 You're better than that.
 Leave your technology in another room and switch off all notifications, apart from if people are trying to message or call you.
 Find other "real" activities to take advantage of two days of being away from work.

 On a final note, change your mindset for life